 What software do I need to create applications that access SystemLink Cloud?

-To build applications that access SystemLink Cloud, you need to install one of the following product combinations with NI Package Manager:
+To build applications with APIs that communicate with SystemLink Cloud, you need to install one of the following product combinations with NI Package Manager:

 If you do not have NI Package Manager, download and install the latest version now.

 After you install the required products, launch LabVIEW or LabVIEW NXG Web Module and locate the SystemLink APIs on the Data Communication palette.
 If the SystemLink APIs are not there, you did not install them.
 To install them, refer to SystemLink API Installation for LabVIEW for more help.

 What is an API key?